30th April, 2026

 There may also be external pressure from insurance companies, clients, and the HSE if the incident is serious.

-In the long term, reactive safety measures tend to be more costly.
 You will need to put in place many of the same things that could have been done before an accident occurred, plus the extra costs, time and resources associated with an accident.

 It might seem obvious by now that we favour a proactive safety management approach.
 It's almost always cheaper in the long run, and of course, it's better to prevent an accident before it happens than wait for one to happen.

 You may need to take the same action in the end, whether you were reactive or proactive.
-It's just that when working proactivity, you can do things on your terms, to your schedule.
+It's just that when working proactively, you can do things on your terms, to your schedule.
 And without the damage of an accident.

 For example, during a proactive safety sample of your workforce, you might identify that a member of staff needs more training to operate a machine safely.
 In a reactive safety management system, you might not identify the training requirement until an accident occurs.
-In both situations, you need to arrange the training.
-The difference is, in the reactive example there may also be costs associated with unplanned time off work, the accident, and any damage caused.

 Safety management cannot achieve its stated purposes by responding alone, since that will only correct what has happened.
 Safety management must instead be proactive...

 As we mentioned earlier, you can compare this same strategy with maintenance.
-It often costs less to routinely service and to maintain equipment to prevent a breakdown, rather than letting it break down and having to pay for expensive repairs or replacement.
+It often costs less to routinely service and maintain equipment to prevent a breakdown, rather than letting it break down and having to pay for expensive repairs or replacement.

 Proactive safety management can be seen as maintaining your health and safety standards and performance, planning ahead and scheduling the work needed to keep your workforce safe.

 Of course, you can't plan for everything.
 Unless you have a crystal ball and can see the future, surprises will always happen.
 But being more proactive means that you can prevent problems before they happen.
-And that means fewer unplanned interruptions, headaches and emergencies.
+And that means fewer unplanned interruptions, headaches, and emergencies.

-Just like when a breakdown occurs, you need to rely on reactive maintenance or emergency repair work to resolve the issue, if an accident or incident occurs, you need to rely on reactive health and safety management to resolve the issue.
-But by being more proactive, you make these emergencies less likely to happen.
+Just like when a breakdown occurs, you need to rely on reactive maintenance or emergency repair work to resolve the issue.
+If an accident or incident occurs, you need to rely on reactive health and safety management to resolve the issue.

 And just like in building management, if you plan ahead, you can bring long-term health and safety benefits to an organisation.

-The initial upfront cost of proactive safety measures can sometimes put people off.
-After all, there hasn't been an accident yet.
-Maybe you will be ok for another week?
-Or month?
 Remember when we said that proactive safety measures are more expensive in the short term?
-Well, that short-term expenditure will suddenly seem like a much better deal compared to dealing with, and trying to recover from, an accident.
+Well, that short-term expenditure will suddenly seem like a much better deal compared to dealing with and trying to recover from an accident.

 Aside from the increased costs, reactive safety management will also increase the strain on resources and disruption.